Skip to main content

 • whole grain bread with tomato.

-2. Fill up on vegetables where you can
+2. Fill up on seasonal fruits and vegetables

 Take advantage of the abundance of seasonal fruit and veg on offer at this time of year.
-There can be a lot of high-sugar, low-nutrient food at Christmas, so it's essential to include plenty of nutrient-dense, high-fibre veggies at every meal and snack.
+Include plenty of nutrient-dense, high-fibre veggies in your meals and snacks.
+Fill half your plate with affordable, seasonal vegetables like:

 3. Set yourself up for success by preparing food in advance

-Making healthy food choices can be hard when you're busy.
-Often what we eat and how much time and thought we put into the preparation are the first things we push to the side when there's less time.
+Making healthy food choices can be harder when you're busy.
+Often what we eat, and the time and thought that goes into preparation, are the first things we push to the side when we’re time poor.

 Preparing food in advance means you don't have to make those difficult decisions about what to eat during busy days.
-Taking one to two hours each week to do some meal prep is an excellent place to start and means we won't feel the urge to snack on those tempting Christmas nibbles!
+Taking one to two hours each week to do some meal prep is an excellent place to start.

 4. Enjoy social occasions, but be drink aware